These figures are for the U. S. About $15 billion worth of crops every year rely on honeybees for pollination (2000

 Below is the honeybee body which has the typical bee shape.
-Below right is the head of a honey bee showing the tongue.
+The drawing shows the head of a honey bee showing the tongue.
 Honey bee size ranges from 12 - 20 mm long.
 Forewing length is 10 - 11 mm for queens, 9 - 10 for workers and 12 - 13 for males.
 Worker colouration can vary from almost black to orange and orange and black bands.
 The honeybee is not native to the USA, but was introduced by European settlers.

 The queen can mate more than once, however.
 The next male to mate with her will just scrape out the genitalia of the previous male as he mates with the same fatal, explosive end.
 The matings continue until the queen judges she has a sufficient store of sperm in her spermatheca to last her a lifetime.
 Then she returns to the hive.
 The queen can lay around 2000 eggs per day, and can live for five years, so can lay over one million eggs in her lifetime.
 It is the queen who has the power to decide whether the egg she lays will be fertilized or unfertilised as she can release or withhold at will sperm stored in her spermatheca.
 Fertilized eggs can develop into workers or new queens, and unfertilised eggs into drones (males) meaning that male bees have no father.